pyth-network/publisher-utils/README.md

 The monitoring script will log an output whenever a publisher starts or stops publishing to a specific product.
 It also publishes the following alerts:

-1. `bad-confidence` - a publisher published a confidence of 0
+1. `bad-confidence` -- a publisher published a confidence of 0
-2. `price-deviation` - a published price is greater than 15% away from the aggregate price
+2. `price-deviation` -- a published price is greater than 15% away from the aggregate price
-3. `improbable-aggregate` - a publisher's price/confidence is such that the aggregate price is more than 20 sigma away.
+3. `improbable-aggregate` -- a publisher's price/confidence is such that the aggregate price is more than 20 sigma away.
+4. `low-slot-hit-rate` -- a publisher is active for a product, but publishing a price for < 30% of slots.

 At the moment, this script sends alerts to stdout.
 If you would like notifications via another medium (e.g., Slack), please let us know!